kishimoto1974/kishimoto1974.github.io/_pages/about.md

 My current research Interests are as follows:

 * Artificial Intelligence
-  * E.g., Search, planning, and combination of search with machine learning
+  * E.g., search, planning, and combination of search with machine learning
 * Applications of AI and machine learning to chemistry/material discovery
 * Large-scale parallelization of search
 * Other real-world applications of AI and machine Learning
-  * E.g., Smart cities,social/health care, dialogue planning
+  * E.g., smart cities,social/health care, dialogue planning

 Education
 ======